Network Code on Forward Capacity Allocation (FCA)

-Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation (FCA) establishes common rules for Forward Capacity Allocation including the establishment of common methodology for determining the volumes of capacity simultaneously available between bidding zones.
+Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation (FCA Regulation, Network Code on Forward Capacity Allocation, FCA Guidelines) establishes common rules for forward capacity allocation including the establishment of common methodology for determining the volumes of capacity simultaneously available between bidding zones.

-- cross-zonal capacity allocation in the forward markets ((i.e. timeframes longer than day-ahead),
+1. cross-zonal capacity allocation in the forward electricity markets (i.e. timeframes longer than day-ahead),

-- the establishment of a common methodology to determine long-term cross-zonal capacity (either a coordinated net transmission capacity approach or a flow-based approach),
+2. the establishment of a common methodology to determine long-term cross-zonal capacity, in the forms of:

-- the establishment of a single allocation platform at European level offering long term transmission rights, and
+3. the establishment of a single forward capacity allocation platform at European level offering long term transmission rights (LTTRs), and

 (a) promoting effective long-term cross-zonal trade with long-term cross-zonal hedging opportunities for market participants;

 (b) optimising the calculation and allocation of long-term cross-zonal capacity;